- Safety and Security - You are The Difference

 The University police department is here to protect you and offers many services to insure your safety and security:

 The TAMIU police department is staffed with police officers every day of the week, 24 hours a day.
-All of our officers have attended a state certified police academy and have received certification and licensing by the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE).
+All of our officers have attended a state certified police academy and have received certification and licensing by the Texas Commission on Law Enforcement (TCLEOSE).

 The TAMIU police department investigates all complaints of on-campus criminal activity and University regulations violations.
 Police officers attempt to recover stolen property through follow-up investigations and by utilizing all investigatory methods and resources available.
 Additionally, reports of missing or stolen University property are forwarded to the University Support Services Division, Property Inventory Specialist.
 The Department works closely with the Webb County District Attorney's Office to insure effective criminal prosecutions.
 Violations of campus regulations are processed through the Department of Student Affairs, the Provost and Vice President for Academic Affairs or through the Vice President for Finance and Administration.